 The Piper Center supports students in identifying, pursuing, and learning from a wide variety of service, internship, civic engagement and leadership opportunities that enable students to explore their interests, gain out of the classroom experience and positively impact the world around them.
-Through these experiences students develop the skills, knowledge and experience necessary to become active and effective citizens and leaders.

 The following funds are available for students to identify civic engagement experiences and projects: